 - Then, start on the folded clothes in your closet, like sweaters and long-sleeve shirts.
 There's no need to re-fold everything (unless it's a total disaster in there) just straighten the stacks.
 If you continually notice your neatly folded stacks of sweaters and moving out of place, consider some shelf dividers.
 I thought shelf dividers were useless until I actually started using them--they make stacks so much more organized and cut down on wrinkles because your sweaters aren't toppling over anymore.

 - Move to the floor.
 Line up shoes, storage boxes, luggage—whatever you have on the bottom of your closet.
 Make sure nothing has fallen that should be hanging or folded on a shelf.

-- Next, spend 2-3 minutes picking out your clothes for the next 3 days.
-I promise, this will make your life infinitely easier!
+- Next, spend two to three minutes picking out your clothes for the next three days.
+This will make your life infinitely easier!
 Hang the next day's outfit up on a valet hook.
-This process will save you about 30 minutes over the next 3 mornings while only taking your 5-10 right now, since you're already in your closet and have just touched and eyed the majority of your wardrobe.
+This process will save you about 30 minutes over the next three mornings while only taking you a few minutes right now since you're already in your closet and have just touched and eyed the majority of your wardrobe.

 - Finally, take that bin and return everything in it that belongs outside the bedroom and return them to their proper storage space.